Aah! Harimanada

 Aah!
-Harimanada (ああ播磨灘) is a Japanese media franchise that began with a 1991 manga by Kei Sadayasu published in Kodansha's Weekly Morning.
+Harimanada (ああ播磨灘, Ā Harimanada) is a Japanese manga series written and illustrated by Kei Sadayasu.
+It was originally serialized in Kodansha's seinen manga magazines Morning Open Zōkan (1988 to 1989) and Morning (1990 to 1996), and published in 28 tankōbon volumes.
 An anime television series was broadcast in 1992.
 The series was later adapted to a video game developed and published by Sega for the Game Gear and Mega Drive.
 A port was also released on the Game Boy, released by ASK.

 Premise

 On the first day of the September Professional Sumo Tournament, the new yokozuna Harimanada enters the ring wearing an eerie mask, surprising the audience.
 He then declares that he will break Futabayama's streak of 69 consecutive wins, and that he would retire on the spot if he loses even once.
 This invokes the wrath of the Japan Sumo Association and makes an enemy of all makuuchi wrestlers.